Heaven: Christianity

 Descriptions of Heaven in the New Testament are more fully developed than those in the Old Testament, but are still generally vague.
 As in the Old Testament, in the New Testament God is described as the ruler of Heaven and Earth, but his power over the Earth is challenged by Satan.
 The Gospels of Mark and Luke speak of the "Kingdom of God" (βασιλεία τοῦ θεοῦ; basileía tou theou), while the Gospel of Matthew more commonly uses the term "Kingdom of heaven" (βασιλεία τῶν οὐρανῶν; basileía tōn ouranōn).
 Both phrases are thought to have the same meaning, but the author of the Gospel of Matthew changed the name "Kingdom of God" to "Kingdom of Heaven" in most instances because it was the more acceptable phrase in his own cultural and religious context in the late first century.

-Modern scholars agree that the Kingdom of God was an essential part of the teachings of the historical Jesus.
-In spite of this, none of the gospels ever record Jesus as having explained exactly what the phrase "Kingdom of God" means.
+Modern scholars agree that the Kingdom of God was an essential part of the teachings of the historical Jesus but there is no agreement on what this kingdom was.
+None of the gospels record Jesus as having explained exactly what the phrase "Kingdom of God" means.
 The most likely explanation for this apparent omission is that the Kingdom of God was a commonly understood concept that required no explanation.

-Jews in Judea during the early first century believed that God reigns eternally in Heaven, but many also believed that God would eventually establish his kingdom on earth as well.
-This belief is referenced in the first petition of the Lord's Prayer, taught by Jesus to his disciples and recorded in both Matthew and Luke 11:2: "Your kingdom come, your will be done, on earth as it is in heaven."
+According to Sanders and Casey, Jews in Judea during the early first century believed that God reigns eternally in Heaven, but many also believed that God would eventually establish his kingdom on earth as well.
+Because God's Kingdom was believed to be superior to any human kingdom, this meant that God would necessarily drive out the Romans, who ruled Judea, and establish his own direct rule over the Jewish people.
+This belief is referenced in the first petition of the Lord's Prayer, taught by Jesus to his disciples and recorded in Matthew and Luke 11:2: "Your kingdom come, your will be done, on earth as it is in heaven."

+Other scholars contend that Jesus' teaching of the Kingdom of God was of something that is present but also still yet to come.
+For instance, Wright points to the synoptic gospels that Jesus' death and resurrection was anticipated as the climax and fulfillment of his "Kingdom of God" messages and that his combined prophecy about the Second Temple's doom, through apocalyptic language, would serve as his vindication.
+The synoptic gospels and Pauline epistles portray Jesus as believing his death and resurrection would complete the work of inaugurating the Kingdom of God and that his followers who wrote everything down expressed their belief he had done so, using first-century Jewish idioms, and that such events "did with evil and launch the project of new creation".